albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 The text ``Position`` in the menu is replaced with an object name if an airport, navaid or userpoint is at the clicked position.

-An user-defined flight plan position is added to the plan if no airport or navaid is near the clicked point.
+An user defined flight plan position is added to the plan if no airport or navaid is near the clicked point.

-An userpoint is converted to an user-defined flight plan position if added to the plan.
+An userpoint is converted to an user defined flight plan position if added to the plan.

 You cannot edit flight plan legs that are a part of a procedure or between procedures.
+Procedures will not be deleted or modified by this function.

 .. tip::